Song Joong Ki And Song Hye Kyo To Hold Wedding Photo Shoot In San Francisco? ‘DOTS’ Writer Gushes About Couple

 In one of the snaps, the DOTS actress was spotted wearing a silver ring on her wedding finger, sparking speculations that it might be the engagement ring from Song Joong Ki.

 There were also claims that the Song-Song couple was inseparable during their trip.
-Onlookers even noted that Song Joong Ki seems protective of his wife-to-be, keeping her safe from knocking to other people.
+Onlookers even noted that Song Joong Ki seems protective of his wife-to-be, keeping her safe from knocking into other people.

 Song Joong Ki and Song Hye Kyo’s latest getaway has also led to speculations that the engaged couple is planning to do their pre-wedding photo shoot in San Francisco.